Julia Coleman (temperance activist)

-Julia Coleman, of the U.S. state of New York, was Superintendent of the Literature (publications) Department of the Women's Christian Temperance Union (WCTU).
+Julia Coleman was an American educator from the state of New York.
+She was Superintendent of the Literature (publications) Department of the Women's Christian Temperance Union (WCTU).
 In 1868 she presented a lecture on "Alcohol our Enemy" at her church and quickly became involved in anti-alcohol activities.
 She wrote temperance articles for the National Temperance Publishing House and the Youth's Temperance Visitor.
 She then became convinced that temperance should be taught in the schools, a belief shared by Mary Hunt, with whom she worked closely.
 In doing so she contributed significantly to Scientific Temperance Instruction and was an important part of the temperance movement.